 Investment Property Tips

-- Before considering how to buy investment property, make sure your finances are lined up.
-Your credit score should be high, DTI should be low and funding should be secure before you even start browsing properties.
-You might need to enlist the help of a financial specialist to make sure you’re on the right track.
+- Before considering how to buy an investment property, make sure your finances are lined up.
+You might need to enlist the help of a financial advisor to make sure you’re on the right track.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Natee Meepian, ©iStock.com/Natee Meepian, ©iStock.com/Pattanaphong Khuankaew